jupyterlab/extension-examples/advanced/myserverextension/README.md

 ## Frontend Part

 The entry point for the frontend extension is `src/index.ts`.
-In communication with the server extension is contained in another file `src/myserverextension.ts`.
-This is the reason in this imported:
+The communication with the server extension is contained in another file `src/myserverextension.ts`.
+So you need to import it:

 ```ts
 // src/index.ts#L6-L6